How to Build Confidence in a Toxic Work Environment

 But this boss clearly hadn’t got the memo.

-By deflecting responsibility and heaping blame onto everyone else, they’d created a toxic environment where the team around them (including my client) started to second guess their own abilities.
+Instead, they’d created a toxic environment where the whole team started to second guess their own abilities, and lose their confidence.

 It’s not just your confidence at work that can be affected, it’s also your productivity.